cjsheets/angular-trading-app/README.md

 * lint the code for each app
 * write tests for each app
 * investigate mutation for initTradesView() data retrieval
+* remove redundant code in trades using templates